tboie/universal_phreak_generator/README.md

 ### _Squared Version_
 1. Assign random bits to _x_ size matrix representing a quadrant
 2. Rotate matrix clockwise for quadrants 2, 3, and 4 to form a tile
+3. Goto next generation and check for changes
-3. Scale tiling area
+4. Scale tiling area
-4. Go to next generation and check for changes
+5. Go to next generation and check for changes
-5. Repeat step 3
+6. Repeat step 4